-A very important part of our adaptive fitness and recreation program is the opportunity for volunteers to contribute hours of service to the people we serve on an ongoing basis.
-Internship programs for college students majoring in physical therapy and rehabilitation is available, along with a variety of other opportunities for those ages 13 and above.
+A very important part of our “adaptive beach days” is the opportunity for volunteers to contribute hours of service to the people we serve on an ongoing basis.
+Internship programs for college students majoring in physical therapy and rehabilitation are available, along with a variety of other opportunities for those ages 13 and above.
 Our community program will provide our volunteers with invaluable reasons to serve, such as pride, satisfaction, and accomplishment.

 Program and Volunteer Opportunities:

-Accessible beach wheelchairs / devices will increase participation of individuals with paralysis or mobility issues, making it easier to access the beach and ocean.
-SCF will purchase the following, which will be available for public use through our special programs: Mobi Beach Floating Wheelchairs; Beach Wheelchairs; Adaptive Beach Baby Stroller; Beach Walkers; Adapted Surfboards; Hand-cycles and Life Vests.
+Accessible beach wheelchairs and other adaptive devices increase participation of individuals with paralysis or mobility issues, making it possible to access the beach and ocean.
+SCF provides public use of the following equipment through our program held 1st and 3rd Sunday of the month: Beach Floating Wheelchairs; Adaptive Beach Baby Stroller; Beach Walkers; Adapted Surfboards; Life Vests; Access Decks and Access Mats.

 Volunteer Expectations: Always test equipment before any participant is transferred.
 Help store and maintain equipment.

 OCEAN PLAY- Return to Ocean / Adaptive Swimming / Aqua Therapy

 Certified Lifeguards, Aqua Therapists and Swim Coaches provide a range of experience to service our program in a safe and comfortable environment.
 Weather permitting, our trained staff escorts participants into the Ocean to assist them in getting comfortable in the water.
 Assorted adaptive equipment is available for them to try under supervision.
 Frequent training sessions are available for those interested in getting hands on training to better understand the needs of the community we serve.
 Ask for more info…

 Volunteer Expectations: Able to assist or spot participants in transferring in and out of equipment.